Animation: Drawing of George Washington, Henry Knox, Thomas Jefferson and Edmund Randolph.

-John P. O’Brien issued U.S. patent no. 7,000,000 for inventing strong, biodegradable, low-cost textile fibers from polysaccharides.
+John P. O’Brien receives U.S. patent no. 7,000,000 for inventing strong, biodegradable, low-cost textile fibers from polysaccharides.

 Patent drawing of the face of an iPod device

-Steve Jobs issued U.S. patent no. 7,166,791 for "Graphical user interface and methods of use thereof in a multimedia player," which allows users to navigate the Apple iPod.
+iPod Steve Jobs receives U.S. patent no. 7,166,791 for "Graphical user interface and methods of use thereof in a multimedia player," which allows users to navigate the Apple iPod.

-Robert J. Greenberg, Kelly H. McClure, and Arup Roy are issued U.S. patent no. 8,000,000 for a "visual prosthesis" for people who have gone blind due to retinal degeneration.
+Robert J. Greenberg, Kelly H. McClure, and Arup Roy receive U.S. patent no. 8,000,000 for a "visual prosthesis" for people who have gone blind due to retinal degeneration.

 The Leahy-Smith America Invents Act is signed into law, bringing several changes to U.S. patent law and transitioning it from a "first-to-invent" to a "first-inventor-to-file" system.

-Matthew Carroll issued U.S. patent no. 9,000,000 for a "windshield washer conditioner," which collects rainwater from a car’s windshield and recycles it for cleaning the windshield.
+Matthew Carroll receives U.S. patent no. 9,000,000 for a "windshield washer conditioner," which collects rainwater from a car’s windshield and recycles it for cleaning the windshield.

 The USPTO redesigns the patent cover in preparation for the issuance of patent number 10 million.
 The new design, an homage to the classic elegance of its predecessors, is unveiled on March 11 and, starting with U.S. patent no. 10,000,000, is issued with all patents.